Table of Contents

 Pay attention to any patterns of behavior or dynamics that have strained the marriage over time.
 Acknowledging these issues can help you articulate your reasons for contemplating divorce and facilitate productive discussions with your partner or a therapist.
 Being able to clearly articulate your concerns is crucial for effective communication and problem-solving moving forward.

-Communication and Counseling When Contemplating Divorcecontemplating divorce
+Communication and Counseling When Contemplating Divorce

 Open and honest communication with your partner is vital when contemplating divorce.
 Initiate conversations in a calm and respectful manner, expressing your thoughts and feelings while also actively listening to your partner’s perspective.
 Create a safe space where both of you can share your concerns, fears, and desires for the future.
 Avoid blaming or accusing each other, and focus instead on understanding each other’s needs and concerns.